 Because puppies (under the age of six months especially) cannot regulate how much calcium is absorbed in their intestinal tracts like adult dogs can.
 Extra calcium absorption leads to rapid bone growth, which increases the risk of joint disease and hypertrophic osteodystrophy (HOD).
 Other issues may include compromised blood supply in the bones and a decrease of new bone growth.

 HOD mentioned above will show symptoms of painful, swollen joints and growth plates in the leg bones.
 Your puppy may be lame, show an unwillingness to move, lethargy, and not want to eat.
-They may also run a high fever (up to 106 degrees).
+They may also run a high fever (up to 41 degrees C).

 Unfortunately, guidelines when it comes to dog food are murky and while for large breed puppies governing bodies give suggested minimum and maximum for calcium in their food, they are not regulated.
 This means dog food companies do not need to follow these guidelines and on most bags of food, you will only see a MINIMUM listed, not a maximum.
 Stay Loyal Large Breed Puppy has a maximum calcium level printed on the bag that we follow to reduce the risk of your puppy developing bone issues as he grows.